ckeditor/ckeditor5/docs/features/feature-digest.md

 					text</a>
 			</td>
 			<td>
 				The Paste as Plain Text feature strips formatting from the pasted text.
-				This feature ensures that text pasted into the document adopts the style of the surrounding content, effectively described as &quot;pasting without formatting.&quot; Additionally, it intelligently converts double line breaks into paragraphs and single line breaks into soft breaks, aiding in maintaining the structural integrity of the document.
+This feature ensures that text pasted into the document adopts the style of the surrounding content, effectively described as "pasting without formatting."
+Additionally, it intelligently converts double-line breaks into paragraphs and single-line breaks into soft breaks, aiding in maintaining the structural integrity of the document.
 			</td>
 		</tr>
 		<tr id="slash-commands">